markandre13/makehuman.js/README.md

     // output
     targetsDetailStack: Map<string, number> // morph targets

+    // for posing and skinning (see below) meshData!: WavefrontObj
+    __skeleton!: Skeleton
 }

 // creates a list of ui elements (sliders, text fields) to edit the modifier values